Justice Site | Case Name: R v Michael John Stone

 - Mr Justice Poole.

-Michael Stone was arrested on 18th July 1997 just after a year following the crime as a result of a tip-off from his psychiatrist who had become perturbed by Stone's psychotic state.
-He denied any knowledge of the crime and was remanded in custody while an ID parade was arranged.
-On 23rd September 1997 he was moved to a cell next to a heroin addict named Damien Daley who had a history of dishonesty and crime and who admitted to being an accomplished liar in order "to get by in life."
+Michael Stone was twice convicted of murder on the strength of an alleged confession to another prisoner, which merely repeated facts that were in the public domain.
+He was arrested on 17th July 1997 just over a year following the crime as a result of a tip-off from his psychiatrist who believed the police e-fit looked familiar.
+Stone denied any knowledge of the crime and was remanded in custody while an ID parade was arranged.
+On 23rd September 1997, following his request to the prison Governor to be moved to the segregation unit to 'escape from prisoners who were making up stories about his involvement in the crime', he was placed in a cell next to a heroin addict named Damien Daley, who later admitted in court to being an accomplished liar "in order to get by in life."

-In the evening Michael Stone made one of the most remarkable confessions in the history of crime through a small gap between a heating pipe and the adjoining cell wall, which Damien Daley reported to the police three days later.
+In the evening Michael Stone (also a drug addict) allegedly confessed his guilt to Damien Daley by speaking through a gap between a heating pipe and their cell wall, which was reported to the police three days later, on the evening of 26th September 1997.

 "I tied them up with wet towels while their dog barked loudly.
 One of them tried to run away."